-Processes considered as BAT for the prevention or minimization of the formation and subsequent release of unintentional POPs include the blast furnace (with good process control), the ISA Smelt/Ausmelt furnace, the top-blown rotary furnace, the electric furnace and the rotary furnace ().
-Possible measures to reduce or eliminate the generation and release of POPs include: (1) battery breaking prior to charging into the furnace and the removal of plastics and other non-leaded materials (whole battery feed or incomplete separation should be avoided); and (2) the use of process control systems to maintain process stability and operate at parameter levels that will contribute to the minimization of PCDD/PCDF generation, such as maintaining the furnace temperature above 850°C to destroy PCDD/PCDF..
-Other measures that may assist in controlling emissions of POPs include: (1) implementation of fume and off-gas collection in all stages of the smelting process—BAT for gas and fume treatment systems are those that use cooling and heat recovery if practical before a fabric filter—; (2) removal of dusts and metal compounds generated from the smelting process—techniques to be considered are the use of fabric filters, wet/dry scrubbers and ceramic filters—; (3) use of afterburners at temperatures over 950°C followed by rapid quenching of hot gases to temperatures below 250°C; and (4) use of activated carbon treatment for PCDD/PCDF removal from smelter off-gases.
-PCDD/PCDF performance levels associated with BAT for secondary lead smelters are below 0.1 ng I-TEQ/Nm3 (at operating oxygen concentrations).
+Processes considered as BAT for the prevention or minimization of the formation and subsequent release of unintentional POPs include (1) the blast furnace (with good process control), (2) the ISASMELT/Ausmelt furnace, (3) the top-blown rotary furnace, (4) the electric furnace and (5) the rotary furnace ().
+Possible measures to reduce or eliminate the generation and release of unintentional POPs include: (1) battery breaking prior to charging into the furnace and the removal of plastics and other non-leaded materials (whole battery feed or incomplete separation should be avoided); and (2) the use of process control systems to maintain process stability and operate at parameter levels that will contribute to the minimization of PCDD/PCDF generation (in the absence of continuous PCDD/PCDF monitoring, other variables such as temperature, residence time, gas components and fume collection damper controls should be continuously monitored and maintained to establish optimum operating conditions for the reduction of PCDD/PCDF).
+Other measures that may assist in controlling emissions of unintentional POPs include: (1) implementation of fume and off-gas collection in all stages of the smelting process—BAT for gas and fume treatment systems are those that include cooling with heat recovery if practical before cleaning—; (2) removal of dusts and metal compounds generated from the smelting process using high-efficiency dust removal system; (3) use of afterburners at temperatures over 950°C followed by rapid quenching of hot gases to temperatures below 250°C; and (4) use of activated carbon treatment for PCDD/PCDF removal from smelter off-gases.
+PCDD/PCDF performance levels associated with BAT for secondary lead smelters are below 0.1 ng I-TEQ/Nm3 (at operating oxygen concentrations) ().

 Sustainable Materials Management (SMM)